Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 25 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 25 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 359 of Meeus index or 1312 from Brown series.

 The length of the current synodic month is 4 hours and 23 minutes longer than the mean synodic month length.
 It is 2 hours and 40 minutes shorter compared to 21st century's longest synodic month length.

-7 days after point of perigee on 1 February 2029 at 12:21 in ♍ Virgo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next apogee on 17 February 2029 at 11:59 in ♈ Aries.
+7 days since point of perigee on 1 February 2029 at 12:21 in ♍ Virgo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next apogee on 17 February 2029 at 11:59 in ♈ Aries.

 The Moon is 382 490 km (237 668 mi) away from Earth and getting further over the next 7 days until the point apogee when Earth-Moon distance is going to be 405 812 km (252 160 mi).

-12 days after descending node on 28 January 2029 at 08:40 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 10 February 2029 at 03:07 in ♑ Capricorn.
+12 days after descending node on 28 January 2029 at 08:40 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 10 February 2029 at 03:07 in ♑ Capricorn.

-1 day since the previous standstill on 8 February 2029 at 06:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.127°, the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠25.019° at the point of next northern standstill on 22 February 2029 at 22:00 in ♊ Gemini.
+1 day since the last southern standstill on 8 February 2029 at 06:14 in ♐ Sagittarius when the Moon has reached South declination of ∠-25.127° the lunar orbit is extending northward over the next 13 days to face maximum declination of ∠25.019° at the point of next northern standstill on 22 February 2029 at 22:00 in ♊ Gemini.

 In 3 days on 13 February 2029 at 10:31 in ♒ Aquarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.